 Hospital palliative medicine is a young, developing area of palliative care that operates within an increasingly complex environment.
-The first UK hospital palliative care team was established in St Thomas Hospital, London in 1976.1 The model of service established in 1976 has remained the basis of most hospital palliative care teams.
+The first UK hospital palliative care team was established at St Thomas' Hospital, London, in 1976.
+The model of service established at that time has remained the basis of most hospital palliative care teams.
 This includes providing supportive care and symptom control expertise alongside the current hospital treatment, assessment for transfer to hospice, advising on prognosis and discharge support.
 Since 1976 hospital teams have become involved at earlier stages in disease trajectories and have broadened referral acceptance to include patients with non-malignant disease.
-More recently hospital-based outpatient services and acute palliative care units have been developed.
-By 2006 there were 307 hospital support teams in the UK (39 of which were in Scotland).4 This symposium focused on the developing role that palliative care plays within hospitals.
-In keeping with the recent Scottish Government national action plan (Living and Dying Well), there is a challenge to provide supportive care to all patients, independent of disease, stage or prognosis.5 The symposium heard a view of holistic care encompassing improved scientific understanding of symptom management, response to individual subtleties, which operates with deliberate commitment, compassion and humanity.
+More recently, hospital-based outpatient services and acute palliative care units have been developed.^{2,3} By 2006 there were 307 hospital support teams in the UK (39 of which were in Scotland).4 This symposium focused on the developing role that palliative care plays within hospitals.
+In keeping with the recent Scottish Government national action plan (Living and Dying Well), there is a challenge to provide supportive care to all patients, independent of disease, stage or prognosis.5 The symposium heard a view of holistic care encompassing improved scientific understanding of symptom management and response to individual subtleties, which operates with deliberate commitment, compassion and humanity.